 Board members review all available information related to each complaint, including oral presentations, and arrive at a fair and impartial decision.
+Board review may be terminated at any time by either party.

 Every effort is made to decide the case within 40 days of the date that all requested information is received by the Board.
-Since the Board generally meets once a month, it may take more than a month before the Board can consider some cases.
+Since the Board generally meets once a month, it may take longer for the Board to consider some cases.